Equilibrium Selection in Data Markets: Multiple-Principal, Multiple-Agent Problems with Non-Rivalrous Goods: Background

 \section{Background}

-The most relevant work in this area can be divided into the categories: 1) the study of principal-agent problems with a single principal, 2) the study of multiple-principal, multiple agent problems, and 3) the literature on equilibrium selection methods.
+The literature relevant to this work can be divided into three broad categories: 1) the statistical and game-theoretic study of data markets, 2) the analysis of markets where asymmetric information arises, and 3) the exploration of equilibrium selection methods.

+With regards to the study of data markets, there have been recent works on quantifying the value of data shared.
+One approach is to consider the usage of data as a coalitional game, where the data points act as the agents and the cooperative goal is some data-driven task~\cite{Kleinberg:2001aa}.
+This gives rise to metrics for the value of data which are nice theoretically, but often intractable to calculate for large datasets.
+Recent works have seeked to address this issue using neural networks~\cite{Ghorbani:2019aa} and hashing techniques~\cite{Jia:2019ab, Jia:2019aa}.
+These works are focused on quantifying the contributions of a data point, and do not consider the data sources as strategic in whether or not they share their information.